Jorka7a13/Almost-the-new-NFS-game/README.md

 # Almost-the-new-NFS-game
-A Unity 3D game used as a thesis project for high school.
-It's a 3D car racing game with an AI and multiplayer.
+A 3D car racing game called "Almost" with an AI and multiplayer.
+It was used as a thesis project for high school.